Topics

 Same word, two very different products.
 If you're using one when you needed the other, that's why nothing fits.

 Both tools store people, both attach activity to those people, both nudge you to follow up.
 Pulled out of context, you'd describe them identically.
-That similarity is exactly the problem - the surfaces look the same, so people grab whichever one their company already pays for.
+That similarity is exactly the problem - the surfaces look the same, so people grab whichever one their company already pays for (see what a personal CRM actually is).

 A sales CRM is optimised around revenue events.
 Its core unit isn't the contact - it's the deal.
 A deal has stages, an expected close date, an expected value, an owner, a forecast roll-up.
 Reports are revenue reports.
 The job-to-be-done is forecast and close more deals.